carlosp420/libytheana-mitochondrial-genome/ms/ms.md

 # Materials and methods

 ## Library preparation and IonTorrent sequencing

-A MALE/FEMALE specimen of *Libytheana motya* collected in Playa Larga, Cuba by COLLECTOR on April 12, 1968 was used for DNA extraction.
-The specimen had been conserved dry in a paper envelope and now is located in the Wahlberg collection in Lund, Sweden.
+A MALE/FEMALE specimen of *Libytheana motya* collected in Playa Larga, Cuba
+on April 12, 1968 was used for DNA extraction.
+The specimen had been conserved dry in a paper envelope and is currently located in the Wahlberg collection at Lund University, Lund, Sweden.

 The whole thorax was used for DNA extraction using a modified version of the Salt-extraction method from @aljanabi1997.
-Inspection on a electrophoresis gel suggested that the extracted DNA was somewhat degraded and it was not sheared previous to library preparation for Next Generation Sequencing.
+Inspection on a electrophoresis gel suggested that the extracted DNA was degraded in some degree, thus it was not sheared previous to library preparation for Next Generation Sequencing.
 We adapted the protocol by @meyer2010 of library preparation for the Ion Personal Genome Machine (PGM) sequencer (Ion Torrent, Life Technologies).
 In brief, we blunt-end repaired the extracted genomic DNA in order to ligate the Ion Torrent sequencing adapters A (which included a 10 base pair oligonucleotide as index or barcode) and P1.
-The ligated adapters were filled-in with nucleotides followed by
-an amplification step using the forward A adaptor and the reverse P1 adaptor as primers.
+The ligated adapters were filled-in with nucleotides followed by an amplification step using the forward A adaptor and the reverse P1 adaptor as primers.
-The resulting library was size-selected for around 400 nucleotides in length by cutting from an electrophoresis gel and sequenced in the Ion Torrent PGM on a 318 chip.
+The resulting library was size-selected for around 400 nucleotides in length by cutting from an electrophoresis gel and sequenced in the Ion Torrent PGM on a 318 chip after quality inspection using the 2100 Bioanalyzer (Agilent Technologies).

+## Sequence assembly
-* Clean the IonTorrent reads by removing indexes (barcodes) from our reads and dropping sequences shorter than 21 base pairs.
+We used a Python script to clean the sequenced Ion Torrent reads by removing the indexes (barcodes) from our reads and dropping sequences shorter than 21 base pairs.
+We used mirabait 4.0.2 (chevreux1999) to remove reads consisting of sequence adapters.

 ## Assembly using MITObim
 Used the IONTOR_SETTINGS in the ``manifest.conf`` file that was used by ``mira``,